ROSHNISINGH10/-Tic-Tac-Toe/README.md

 🧩 Tic Tac Toe

-This is a browser-based Tic Tac Toe game built using HTML, Tailwind CSS, and JavaScript.
-It allows two players to play against each other by taking alternate turns on a 3x3 grid.
-The game identifies a win or draw automatically and provides an option to restart the game.

 📌 Project Description

 Tic Tac Toe is a classic logic game, recreated here for the web with a clean UI and responsive design.
 This project demonstrates the use of DOM manipulation, event handling, and game logic implementation using vanilla JavaScript.
 The layout is styled using Tailwind CSS for a modern look.